 Overtime, daily habits can take a toll on the health of our teeth, causing them to become damaged or weakened.
 This can lead to a variety of cosmetic and functional issues including chips, cracks, and discoloration or staining.
 For patients who wish to correct these issues, but do not want to undergo more invasive treatments, such as the placement of porcelain veneers, dental bonding is a welcomed solution.
-Plano, TX cosmetic dentist, Dr. Ron Bosher, offers this simple procedure, which involves applying a tooth-colored resin to the natural teeth in order to conceal imperfections.
+Our New York area dentists offer this simple procedure, which involves applying a tooth-colored resin to the natural teeth in order to conceal imperfections.
 Dental bonding can also be used to lengthen the teeth or fill in gaps to give a unified, attractive look.

 What to Expect